 My twins both had bad colic so feeding time was sometimes quite stressful – a bit of a Russian roulette of who was going to projectile vomit their entire bottle across the wall/carpet/me first.
 It wasn’t even like I had a spare hand to read a book with him, like I may have possibly done if I’d only had one baby.
 (Read about those early days fun and games here) So get over your ideals, and get the iPad out.

 Stick on Cbeebies iPlayer, press guided access so they can’t f*ck it up and whinge, and relax in the knowledge that Andy Day is teaching them all about dinosaurs you’ve never even heard of, but that in six months’ time your child will be pronouncing perfecting.
 Parasaurolophos anyone?
 I also let my toddler watch the iPad at bedtime whilst I got the twins ready for bed and still do.
 I fly solo a lot, and I couldn’t do without it.
 If you can, you’re a better mum than I am (not hard, I know).
+There is a whole host of things I wasn’t going to let my children do – until I had them.
+And I’m now totally over it.

 If you had one wish at this stage, it would be that you could grow an extra pair of hands.
 To cuddle one crying baby/toddler whilst changing the other one’s dirty nappy or build *Duplo with the toddler.
 The alternative is to accept offers of help.
 Ditch the pride and get help, or risk losing your mind.
 If someone wants to come and cuddle your baby/babies, let them.
 When they want to feed them, say yes please (especially if they’re colicky).
 If they want to help you at bathtime/bedtime – bite their hand off.

-This needs no explanation.
+Okay, so this is technically number 11 but it’s essential.
+And needs no explanation.
 But I assure you, it is ABSOLUTELY KEY to your survival.

 How did I do?